 Eat This, Not That! put Nexus Brewery & Restaurant on its 2022 list of Best Fried Chicken in Every State.
 Carson shares the advice he received from some Black church ladies before being named New Mexico’s best.
 “They called me from the back and said, “Honey, you need to work on this fried chicken.’
 All I did was drop it in the flour and season it, and I thought that was fried chicken.
 They said, ‘No, there’s something missing.”’

-- This Dynamic Couple is Serving Up Beers Rooted in Community and Culture at Montclair Brewery
+- Montclair Brewery is Serving Up Beers Rooted in Community and Culture

 A dishwasher Carson later promoted to cook suggested marinating the chicken in a brine.
 The brine made with sugar, onions, rosemary, seasonings and milk worked its magic.
 “The chicken came out so good.
 It was amazing.
 The church ladies, they’ve come back and are happy now,” says the Nexus owner.